dominc8/netlist_converter/README.md

     make run_uts

 ## Building and running app
-Current output of app is svg file containing drawn layout of parsed netlist and partial asc file.
+Current output of app is svg file containing drawn layout (to be prettified) of parsed netlist and full asc file.
 Directory *example* contains example netlists that can be successfully parsed.

     mkdir build